-HIS: The municipal bond index rate and the discount rate used to determine the total pension liability decreased from 3.87% to 3.50%.
+HIS: The municipal bond index rate and the discount rate used to determine the total pension liability increase from 3.54% to 3.65%.

 The long-term expected rate of return was not based on historical returns, but instead was based on forward-looking capital market economic model.
 Each asset class assumption is based on a consistent set of underlying assumptions, and includes an adjustment for the inflation assumption.
 For the FRS Pension Plan, the table below summarizes the consulting actuary's assumptions based on the long-term target asset classification.